Ahead of Time Mutation Based Fault Localisation using Statistical Inference

-Building a full kill matrix requires huge computational cost: mutation analysis of all faulty versions of Closure in \dfj exceeded our 24 hours timeout, and other subject programs also required significant amounts of analysis time.
-To address this practical concern, for the purpose of experimentation, we have constructed the kill matrix using only the \emph{relevant test cases} as defined by \dfj\footnote{See \url{ https://github.com/rjust/defects4j\#export-version-specific-properties}}, which include the failing test cases as well as any passing test cases that makes the JVM to load at least one of the classes modified by the fault introducing commit.
+Building a full kill matrix requires huge computational cost: mutation analysis on all versions of Closure using Major exceeded our 24 hours timeout, and other subject programs also required significant amounts of analysis time.
+To address this practical concern, for empirical evaluation, we have constructed the kill matrix using only the \emph{relevant test cases} as defined by \dfj\footnote{See https://github.com/rjust/defects4j/tree/v1.3.1\#export-version-specific-properties}, which include the failing test cases as well as any passing test cases that makes the JVM to load at least one of the classes modified by the fault introducing commit.

 Note that this procedure has been adopted strictly to reduce experimental cost.
 Since we only have the kill matrix for the relevant test cases, models that use F+P test cases actually use the full set of relevant test cases.
 However, if construction of the full kill matrix is feasible, the same input used by \name in this paper is naturally available.
 The F+P models can be trained either using the full set of test cases (increased training cost but also richer input information), or using the relevant test cases (relevancy information is still cheaper than full coverage instrumentation).
 We argue that, in general, the limitation to only the relevant test cases is a conservative one and should reduce rather than improve the fault localisation accuracy of \name since other test cases could also be informative for its statistical models.